flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 #### Hardware Kits {.tabs .active}

-Similarly to the Wii, Nintendo distributed three types of units [@games-devkit]:
+Similarly to the Wii, Nintendo distributed multiple development units, to name a few [@games-devkit]:

 - The **Cafe Tool for Development** (CAT-DEV) is the flagship devkit for development, debugging and profiling.
 It houses larger amounts of memory and enhanced I/O to assist with prototyping.
 The CAT-DEV communicates to a PC over TCP/IP.
 - Once development reaches its testing stage, **Cafe Tool Reader** (CAT-R) is available to testers to try out beta builds without requiring to purchase the more expensive CAT-DEV.
 CAT-R is shaped like a retail Wii U and the only changes are found in its software.
 Its disc drive can only read **CAT-R Discs** which are identical to retail discs but engrave alternative signatures made for development units.
 An equivalent GamePad accessory was also shipped and purchased separately.